 The North Shore Scenic Drive

-From arts towns to quaint shoreside restaurants, you’ll see it all while traveling Lake Superior’s North Shore.
-Because the North Shore Scenic Drive also touches eight state parks, you can spend some time in nature along the way, too.
-If you only have time for one “destination” with your recreational rental, make it the North Shore Scenic Drive and get ready for a vacation packed to the brim with opportunity.
+You'll see everything from arts towns to quaint shoreside restaurants while traveling Lake Superior’s North Shore.
+Because the North Shore Scenic Drive also touches eight state parks, you can spend some time in nature along the way.

 Glacial Lakes State Park

 Summer is the best time to get out and enjoy Minnesota, and we’ve got all the equipment your family needs for a stress-free vacation.
-Reach our Oakdale office today at 651-340-0937, or our Coon Rapids location at 763-406-2488.
+Reach our Oakdale office today at 651-340-0937 or our Rogers location at 763-406-2488.